-In fact, gluten can be overworked and “over-watered” resulting in a tough pie crust.
+In fact, gluten can be overworked and "over-watered," resulting in a tough pie crust.
 Without the added structure of gluten, this easy gluten-free pie crust is always exceptionally tender and flaky.

 - It's flaky and delicious.
 The rich buttery bits in the dough melt into a perfect, flaky pie crust, every bit as good as your grandma's traditional pie crust.
 No one will ever know it isn't a "regular" pie crust.